mosquitogames/1819rulebook/1_setup.md

 Separate the Event cards by their backs: Event I, Event II, and the Treaties.

-- Shuffle the Event II cards, then deal three face down onto the Event deck space.
+- Shuffle the Event II cards, then deal 3 face down onto the Event deck space.
 - Place the Treaty of London face down on top of the Event II cards.
-- Then shuffle the Event I cards and deal three face down on top of the Treaty.
+- Then shuffle the Event I cards and deal 3 face down on top of the Treaty.
 - Finally, place the Singapore Treaty face down on the pile.

 Put the rest of the Event cards away.

 ### G. Emporium cards

 Shuffle the Emporium deck and place it face down on the appropriate space.
-Deal the first five cards face up onto the Emporium from right to left.
+Deal the first 5 cards face up onto the Emporium from right to left.

 ### H. Population cards